 Why do you think the philosophy of education is important?
 It is important because it provides you with a guide on how to go by education processes.
 This makes your activities and behaviors clear such that you can become effective.

 There are a number of reasons why it is imperative for you to possess a philosophy of education.
-They include but not limited to the following:
+They include, but are not limited to the following:

 - It provides you with a roadmap in your teaching processes.